-Djokovic tops Tsitsipas in 5 at French Open for 19th major
+Comeback!
+Djokovic tops Tsitsipas at French Open for No. 19

 That was only Nadal’s third career loss in 108 matches at the clay-court major tournament.

-Djokovic also defeated Nadal in Paris in 2015 before losing that year’s final, and it appeared as if the same fate was waiting Sunday.
+He also had defeated Nadal in Paris in 2015 before losing that year’s final, and it appeared as if the same fate was waiting Sunday.

 Djokovic looked drained early, and the 22-year-old Tsitsipas had the upper hand for two sets.

-“It was not easy for me, both physically and mentally,” Djokovic said, “especially over the past two or three days.”
+“It was not easy for me,” Djokovic said, “both physically and mentally.”

-Eventually, though, Djokovic started making fewer mistakes, got his best-in-the-game returning on track and served so flawlessly down the stretch that he did not face a single break point over the last three sets.
+Eventually, though, he got his best-in-the-game returning on track and served so flawlessly down the stretch that he did not face a single break point over the last three sets.

 That enabled him to complete his sixth career comeback from two sets down — and second of the past week.